-Data source V-Dem Original variable v2cseeorgs GSoD name V_22_08 Definition Question: To what extent does the government achieve control over entry and exit by civil society organizations (CSOs) into public life?
+Data source V-Dem Original variable vzcseeorgs GSoD name v_22_08 Definition Question: To what extent does the government achieve control over entry and exit by civil society organizations (CSOs) into public life?
 Responses: o: Monopolistic control.
 The government exercises an explicit monopoly over CSOs.
 The only organizations allowed to engage in political activity, such as endorsing parties or politicians, sponsoring public issues forums, organizing rallies or demonstrations, engaging in strikes or publicly commenting on public officials and policies, are government-sponsored organizations.
 The government actively represses those who attempt to defy its monopoly on political activity.
 1: Substantial control.
 The government licenses all CSOs and uses political criteria to bar organizations that are likely to oppose the government.
-There are at least some citizen-based organizations that play a limited role in politics independent of the government.
-The government actively represses those who attempt to flout its political criteria and bars them from any political activity.
+There are at least some citizen-based organizations that play a limited role in political criteria and bars them from any political activity.
 2: Moderate control.
 Whether the government ban on independent CSOs is partial or full, some prohibited organizations manage to play an active political role.
 Despite its ban on organizations of this sort, the government does not or cannot repress them, due to either its weakness or political expediency.
 3: Minimal control.
 Regardless of whether the government licenses CSOs, constitutional provisions exist that allow the government to ban organizations or movements that have a history of anti-democratic action (e.g. the banning of neo-fascist or communist organizations in the Federal Republic of Germany).
 Such bans take place within the rule of law and conditions of judicial independence.
 4: Unconstrained.
 Regardless of whether the government licenses CSOs, the government does not impede their formation and operation unless they are engaged in activities that seek to violently overthrow the government.
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2018) Coppedge et al. (2018: 175) Data manipulation for aggregation Indicator of Fundamental Rights Civil liberties 2.2.B.
-Freedom of association and assembly Aggregation BFA to construct sub-dimension 2.2.B.
+Citation Pemstein et al. (2019) Coppedge et al. (2019) Data manipulation for aggregation Indicator of Fundamental Rights 2.2.
+Civil liberties 2.2.B.
+Freedom of association and assembly Aggregation BFA to construct subdimension 2.2.B.
 Freedom of association and assembly.
-Final scale Scaled to range from 0 (lowest score) to 1 (highest score).
+Final scale Scaled to range from o (lowest score) to 1 (highest score).